Explore a vibrant place filled with history, delicious cuisine, and flamenco in Southern Spain!

 Warm the olive oil in a soup pot over medium heat.
 Add the onions and cook until soft, 7 minutes.
 Add the paprika, cumin, turmeric, and coriander and continue to cook, stirring for 2 minutes.
 Add the squash, carrots, sugar, chicken stock, water, 1/2 teaspoon salt, and 1/4 teaspoon pepper.
 Bring to a boil, reduce the heat to low, and simmer, uncovered, until the carrots are soft, 20-25 minutes.
 Let cool for 15 minutes.
 Puree the soup, in several batches, in a blender until it is very smooth, 3 minutes per batch.
 Strain it through a fine-mesh strainer back into the pot, and gently reheat.
 If the soup is too thick, add some water.
 Season with salt and pepper to taste.

-Ladle the hot soup into soup bowls, garnish with the cilantro and a drizzle of yogurt, and serve.
+Place the yogurt in a small bowl.
+Season it with salt and pepper, and stir well.Ladle the hot soup into soup bowls, garnish with the cilantro and a drizzle of yogurt, and serve.

 Post your pic and tag @chefjoanneweir on Instagram.We would love to see how yours turned out!